 - Schedule 4 — some Schedule 1 drugs that are particularly dangerous and have no medical use (heroin, cannabis)

 But things are starting to change.
-Through a series of events cannabis legislation has gradually evolved globally since the 1970’s, and it keeps changing — both for medicinal and recreational uses.
-Now countries like Germany, Canada, Italy, Australia, the Netherlands, Israel, and dozens of American states have adopted independent medical cannabis programs, accepting the plant’s medicinal benefits, despite the fact that it’s still listed as a schedule IV drug by the CND.
+Through a series of events, cannabis legislation has gradually evolved globally since the 1970s, and it keeps changing — both for medicinal and recreational uses.
+In the beginning of the 21st century, countries like Germany, Canada, Italy, Australia, the Netherlands, Israel, and dozens of American states have adopted independent medical cannabis programs, accepting the plant’s medicinal benefits.
+Eventually the World Health Organization accepted the medicinal benefits of cannabis, and the CND followed.